LA VIDA ADIRONDACK EXPEDITIONS

 How La Vida Can Serve Your Group

-School groups often use La Vida Adirondack Expeditions as a way to help first year students bond or as a capstone for senior year.
-Some schools will come just for the outdoor experience, but will leave having learned more about their capabilities and their group.
-The La Vida trip leaders will work with the teachers or supervisors who come on the trip to facilitate the best possible experience for the students.
+Schools use La Vida Adirondack Expeditions as a way to help first year students bond or as a capstone for senior year.
+We work with the group leader to create a custom experience that will be the best possible experience for the students.

 ADK Expedition Reviews